 Day 2 will bring together a diverse group of consultants, owners, dam safety and mine safety officials, regulators and other non-government agencies to discuss changes being implemented in Canada and elsewhere, and proposed changes which should be implemented in the U.S. Breakout groups will be formed to discuss design changes and regulatory changes which should be considered in response to the failures.
 New guidelines, such as alternative tailings disposal technologies, minimum slopes and other prescriptive regulations, FMEA and other risk-based design approaches and critical controls and governance systems, will be discussed during interactive facilitated sessions.

-All Workshop participants, including those who will be attending the ASDSO national conference, must register via this website.
+All Workshop participants and speakers, including those who will be attending the ASDSO national conference, must register via this website.

 The registration fee includes all Workshop presentations, four refreshment breaks and handout materials.